UrbanOS-Public/charts/master/issue_38.md

 What happens for dependencies of dependencies?
 How do we run an unpublished/local chart on minikube?

+Get redis connection working
+Get LDAP connection working

 andi
-- connect to paddle
+- connect to ldap

-carpenter
-- re-use existing redis

 reaper
 - aws creds

+discovery-streams
+- smoke test